RealGeeks/check_please/README.md

 #### Flag: `match_by_key`

-> I know this looks like a LOT of information, but it's really not that bad.
+> **I know this looks like a LOT of information, but it's really not that
-> This feature just requires specific examples to describe, and talking about
+> bad!**  This feature just requires specific examples to describe, and talking
-> it in English (rather than code) is hard.
-Take a moment for some
+> about it in English (rather than code) is hard.
+Take a moment for some deep
-> deep breaths if you need it.  :)
+> breaths if you need it.  :)

 > _If you're comfortable reading RSpec and/or want to check out all the edge
 > cases, go look in `./spec/check_please/comparison_spec.rb` and check out the